“I’m the Boss of Me” Community Sessions

+I’m the Boss of Me” Community Sessions

+>

-The Volunteer Application Process:
+> The Volunteer Application Process:

+>

-We recruit and train volunteer facilitators between October and December each year.
-Interested applicants must complete this Facilitator Registration Form; all will be contacted, but only a select few will be contacted for an interview in the fall.
+> We recruit and train volunteer facilitators between October and December each year.
+Interested applicants must complete this Volunteer Application Form and may be contacted for an interview in the fall.

+>

-Successful applicants must also pass a vulnerable sector criminal record check.
+> Successful applicants must also pass a vulnerable sector criminal record check.
 The record check can be obtained at no cost to you as a volunteer; we will provide you with the appropriate form to submit to your local police service or RCMP.
 An honorarium will be provided to each facilitator upon completion of the program.